fltk-rs/fltk-theme/README.md

 ## Colors

 The crate also provides colors, namely html colors and aqua colors.
 The aqua colors are provided as lazy_static values and are named after the cocoa NSColor properties (such as windowBackgroundColor, systemBlueColor, controlAccentColor...etc).
 The html colors are provided in a lazy_static HashMap and can be accessed by their [html names](https://www.w3schools.com/tags/ref_colornames.asp).
+Refer to the html_colors and aqua_dark examples to see how the colors are used.

 - ![alt_test](screenshots/html_colors.jpg)